MindLyfe/MindLyfe-Platform/infrastructure/kubernetes/README.md

 ## Services

-The MindLyf platform consists of the following microservices:
+The MindLyfe platform consists of the following microservices:

 1. `api-gateway`: API Gateway for routing requests to appropriate services
 2. `auth-service`: Authentication and user management using Cognito